cristinaortega01/WikiOdyssey/README.md

 FILE STRUCTURE

-app.py - Flask backend to serve the HTML and proxy SPARQL queries to Wikidata
+app.py - Flask backend to serve the static files and proxy SPARQL queries to Wikidata

 site.html – Main HTML layout and UI.